Best Writing Software for Novelists 2025: Top Tools Ranked

 - Research folder for notes

-Quote: “Scrivener’s a beast—once you tame it, you’re unstoppable,” Reddit.
+What users say: “Scrivener’s a beast—once you tame it, you’re unstoppable,” someone says at Reddit.

 Key Features: